A glossary of art vocabulary and definitions beginning with S.

 - Secondary Colors

-- Green, purple, and orange.
-These three colors are derived from mixing equal amounts of two of the three primary colors (see illustration).
+- Green, violet, and orange.
+These three colors are derived from mixing equal amounts of two of the three primary colors (red, yellow and blue).
+Green is the result of mixing blue and yellow.
+Violet is the result of mixing red and blue; and orange is the resulting color by mixing red and yellow.

 - Self Portrait